- Hauppauge Capture

 Using HD PVR Rocket to record your PC game play or your PC screen

-If you are using Rocket stand alone to record your Gaming PC onto a USB thumb drive, please skip to step 2.
+Note: If you are using Rocket stand alone to record your PC screen onto a USB thumb drive, please skip to step 2.

-Note: HD PVR 2 can accept video from a PC in the following formats ONLY:
+Note: HD PVR Rocket can accept video from a PC in the following formats ONLY:

 - 1920 x 1080 at 60Hz max